Testing ER = EPR with Hydrogen

 In this paper, we look at some consequences of ER = EPR, focusing on the hydrogen atom.
 One potential effect of ER = EPR in systems of two charged particles (like hydrogen) that are entangled is on the electric field surrounding the particles: if a wormhole is present in the vicinity of an entangled charged particle, some of its electric field could leak into the wormhole \cite{Dai:2019mse, Wilson-Ewing:2021kcp}.
 If this occurs, then as a consequence the strength of the entangled particle's electrostatic interaction with other particles in its surroundings will be reduced, in turn modifying the energy spectrum of the entangled system's Hamiltonian.
 (For other potential tests for ER = EPR, see \cite{Dai:2020ffw}.)

 In the following, we focus on nontraversable wormholes, as suggested in the original version of ER = EPR \cite{Maldacena:2013xja}.
-Nonetheless, the case of traversable wormholes is also interesting (it has recently been pointed out that traversable worm holes can be created without exotic matter fields \cite{Gao:2016bin, Blazquez-Salcedo:2020czn}), and we will briefly discuss this possibility in the Appendix (in short, the effect on the hydrogen atom due to the presence of a traversable wormhole is twice as strong as for the nontraversable case, so most constraints on the version of ER = EPR with traversable wormholes are twice as strong as for nontraversable wormholes).
+Nonetheless, the case of traversable wormholes is also interesting (it has recently been pointed out that traversable worm holes can be created without exotic matter fields \cite{Gao:2016bin, Blazquez-Salcedo:2020czn}), and we will briefly discuss this possibility in the Appendix.

 \textbf{\textit{Basic assumptions}}---To make concrete calculations possible, it is necessary to make some basic assumptions concerning how the ER = EPR conjecture is realized in systems of two particles.